orchidcnr/script-dump/README.md

 # script-dump
+Repo for loose scripts I make.
+Mainly just a dumping grounds for fucking around.
 There is no promise any of these will be good.
-Please bear with me.